chrispaynter/architecture/CQRS.md

 ## Key Idea

 - You can use a different model to update information than the model you use to read information.When to use it
-  - Like any pattern, CQRS is us
-- Commands don't have to be processed

 ## When to use it
 - Like any pattern, CQRS is useful in some places, but not in others.